turingschool/backend-curriculum-site/module1/lessons/classes_instances_methods.md

 ### Classes and Objects in Code

-In irb, let's make a few new instances of a String:
+In pry, let's make a few new instances of a String:

 ```ruby
 a = String.new